Kinda Kinks

 Kinda Kinks is the second studio album by the English rock band the Kinks.
 It was released on 5 March 1965 in the United Kingdom by Pye Records.
-The original United States release, issued by Reprise Records on 11 August 1965, omits three tracks and substitutes the singles "Set Me Free" and "Ev'rybody's Gonna Be Happy".
+The original United States release, issued by Reprise Records on 11 August 1965, omits three tracks and substitutes the singles "Set Me Free" and "Everybody's Gonna Be Happy".
 Recorded and released within two weeks after returning from a tour in Asia, Ray Davies and the band were not satisfied with the production.

 Production

 The album was recorded immediately after the return of the group from an Asian tour, and was completed and released within two weeks.
 Consequently, the production was rushed and, according to Ray Davies, the band was not completely satisfied with the final cuts.
 Due to record company pressure, however, no time was available to fix certain flaws present in the mix.
 Ray Davies has expressed his dissatisfaction towards the production not being up to par.
 Commenting on this, he said: "A bit more care should have been taken with it.
 I think (producer) Shel Talmy went too far in trying to keep in the rough edges.
 Some of the double tracking on that is appalling.
 It had better songs on it than the first album, but it wasn't executed in the right way.
 It was just far too rushed."